cobeylab/flu_strain_compare/README.md

 * `reverse_filter_sites`: Only include the listed sites, and exclude others.
 Note: reverse filter will override filter if both are non-empty.
 Example: `[92]`

-Similarly, the `configuration/movie_config.json` file serves as input for the `make_movie.py` script.
-* `output_handle`: The output base filename for the final movie.
-* `seq_file`: Name fasta-formatted file that contains full-length amino acid HA sequences.
-File must be in `data` directory.
-* `seq_lineage`: Specify the lineage of your query strains.
-Either H1 or H3 for now.
-* `numbering_scheme`: What numbering scheme do you want to use for mutation identification?
-For H1 sequences, you can choose `H1pdm`, `H3`, or `H1_1933`.
-For H3 sequences, only `H3` numbering is available.
-* `frame_order`: The ordered list of sequence IDs to make the movie.
-Each frame of the movie consists of a comparison figure between each consecutive pair of strains in the list.

 ## Running